-How can we stay healthy, energized and feeling our best during the winter months?
+How can we stay healthy, energized, and feeling our best during the winter months?

-Winter is naturally a time of hibernation and a time to take things slow, however being modern life we still have the every day demands that don't stop just because it's cold outside.
+Winter is naturally a time of hibernation, and a time to take things slow, however being modern life we still have the everyday demands that don't stop just because it's cold outside.
 What can we do to keep our wellbeing at an optimum?

 WARM FOODS - Ditch those green smoothies during the winter, and make a hearty vegetable soup instead, your body will love you for it.
 Eat in season, there is a reason all those root vegetables that do well with slow cooking are so readily available.
-Bone broths, soups, slow cooked meals that are warming, and provide the nourishment we need are the go to!
+Bone broths, soups, slow cooked meals that are warming, and provide the nourishment we need are the go to.

 VITAMIN D - The sunshine vitamin is harder to access during winter due to the sun being so low in the sky and because we rug up.
-The lack of serotonin that we experience can cause us to feel depressed and experience muscle pain, plus Vitamin D also plays a significant role in protecting us against disease.
-It's difficult to access through our food, so in winter you should consider a supplement.
+The lack of serotonin that we experience can cause us to feel depressed and experience muscle pain; plus Vitamin D also plays a significant role in protecting us against disease.
+It's difficult to access through our food, so in winter you could consider a supplement.
 Most adults are unaware they have a Vitamin D deficiency, and if you have some concerns you can always have it tested by your GP.

 PROBIOTICS - Are an immune booster to keep your gut healthy, and the gut is the first line of defence to protect you from any bugs.
 Try cultured fermented foods such as kombucha, kefir and sauerkraut.

 TURMERIC - Turmeric is an anti-inflammatory and an immune booster.
 You can use Turmeric in your food, or you could boil fresh turmeric in hot water as a tea, and all those golden latte's popping up in our cafes are a great coffee substitute in winter to keep you healthy.